bennettslin/chord_app/README.md

 *Require Highline gem.*

-These are simple algorithms written in preparation for a more complex game that I'm working on just for fun.
+These short apps will provide the game logic for a musical tile game that I'm working on just for fun.

 Is this a chord?
 ----------------